hsotoparada/DeepPhasePick/README.md

 and the probability time series for P- and S-phase classes shifted in time as described above (in same colors as corresponding picks).

     util.plot_predicted_phases(dpp_config, dpp_data, dpp_model, plot_comps=['Z','N'], plot_probs=['P','S'], shift_probs=True)

-More detailed information about the allowed parameters can be seen from the documentation of this function.

 ## Citation: